 E. C. Scranton Memorial Library

-Library service has been available to area residents since 1737 when the Four Town Library was founded.
+Library service has been available to local residents since 1737 when the Four Town Library was founded.
 It served Guilford (of which Madison was then a part), Killingworth, Old Lyme, and Old Saybrook.
-In 1792 a subscription library, known locally as the "Farmers' Library,” was established in East Guilford (now Madison); the Reverend John Elliot was the first librarian and the collection was at first kept in his home.
+In 1792 a subscription library known as the "Farmers' Library" was established in East Guilford (now Madison).
+The Reverend John Elliot was its first librarian, and he initially kept the collection in his home.
 Books were lent at a fee of 5 cents per book, and the duration of the loan depended on the number of pages in the book.
 The 1793 catalog of that library lists about 260 volumes.
-During the 1860s, interest in the subscription library waned, and its dwindling book collection was auctioned off to its members.
+During the 1860s, interest in the subscription library waned, and the book collection was auctioned off to the subscribers.

-The creation of Madison’s library was overseen by a New York firm of contracting designers in complete charge of the building’s architecture, construction, decorations, and furnishings.
+The creation of Madison’s library was overseen by a New York firm of contracting designers in charge of the building’s architecture, construction, decorations, and furnishings.
 The total cost was about $30,000.
 The Guilford Shore Line Times and County Chronicle described the building in 1900 as “substantial and the object of admiration of all who view it.”
 The newspaper also noted that, “No pains nor expense have been spared to make the whole structure from basement to roof perfect in every detail.”
-The reporter praised its “commanding portal of arched limestone flanked by two bronze pedestals” and made note of its window niches in which would later stand statues of prominent literary lights.

-The Madison Library Association, had, as one might expect, accepted Miss Scranton’s generous offer, and its collection of 1,100 books was moved in.
-Opening day was July 21, 1900.
+The Madison Library Association, had, as one might expect, accepted Miss Scranton’s generous offer and moved its collection of 1,100 books to the building for its opening day of July 21, 1900.
 The reading room and the circulation department were open from 9 am to 9 pm.
 The stacks, open to the public for browsing, offered accommodations for up to 10,000 volumes.
-Miss Mary Eliza Scranton offered the position of librarian to Mary L. Scranton, with the condition that she first acquire the necessary training.
+Miss Mary Eliza Scranton offered the position of librarian to Mary L. Scranton, on the condition that she first acquire the necessary training.
 She also paid most of the operating expenses of the library and gave annual gifts of $1,500, a sum that increased slightly through the years until 1913.
-That year, she established a trust fund of $56,875, the income from which was used to maintain the building.
+That year, Mary Eliza established a trust fund of $56,875, the income from which was used to maintain the building.
 At this time, Miss Scranton also deeded the building and grounds to the E. C. Scranton Memorial Library corporation, which had formed in 1901 when the former Library Association was dissolved.
-In all, Miss Scranton’s investment in the library exceeded $2 million in today’s dollars.
+In all, Miss Scranton’s investment in the library exceeded $2 million in twenty-first-century dollars.

-The town of Madison, in 1900, had declared the library association to be a free town library, open to all Madison citizens, and had agreed to contribute $100 annually for its expenses.
+In 1900 the town of Madison had declared the library association to be a free town library, open to all Madison citizens, and had agreed to contribute $100 annually for its expenses.
 The Scranton Library is, by declaration of the Connecticut State legislature, Madison's designated free public library.
 The fact that the building is not owned by the town and the employees are not town employees is not unusual in Connecticut.

 Miss Evelyn Merriwether and Miss Charlotte Poirot were among the head librarians in the decades between 1900 and 1960.
 By the 1960s the building had become outmoded and crowded.
 The book collection had swelled from the original 1000-plus volumes to about 40,000 in 1965.
 To meet the demands of a rapidly growing population, the board successfully raised $126,195.00 for the renovation of the original building and the addition of a two-story wing.
-More than $100,000 of this amount were private donations.
-The state granted the library $12,500, and the remaining $12,000 came from library reserve funds.
+Private donors offered more than $100,000 of this amount, the state granted another $12,500, and the remaining $12,000 came from the library's reserve funds.

 In 1971 the Library Board, in its request for support from the town to bring the collection up to state standards by 1975, pledged to raise a minimum of one-third of the annual book budget through its own efforts.
-An annual Library Ball and an annual Book Fund Drive were two major fund-raising efforts that originated at that time.
-These initiatives dramatically increased the library's collection of 115,000 items, overseen today by Library Director Sandy Long.
-The Parade of Parties, a community-wide effort to host many types of parties raising funds for the Library, began in 2001.
+Fund-raising initiatives such as an annual Library Ball, an annual Book Fund Drive, and, later, a community-wide Parade of Parties dramatically increased the library's collection of 115,000 items.

-In 2008 the Library Board presented to the citizens of Madison a detailed proposal for another expansion of the library to meet the demands of the twenty-first century.
-A Town of Madison Referendum on November 4, 2008, asked voters to approve a maximum expenditure by the Town of $13.3 million, which represented 75% of the projected cost of the expansion.
+In 2008 the Library Board presented to Madison citizens a detailed proposal for another expansion of the library to meet the demands of the twenty-first century.
+A Town of Madison referendum in 2008 asked voters to approve a maximum expenditure by the Town of $13.3 million, which represented 75% of the projected costs.
 The Library had agreed to be responsible for 25% of the total cost.
-Alas, the citizens of Madison voted against the expansion.
-Happily, in February 2017, a wide majority of Madison voters approved a revised building plan that offers a greatly enhanced campus-style approach to the library.
-The new design will both preserve and link several notable historic buildings.
-The citizens of Madison look forward to expanded services and handsome and practical spaces that will meet the needs of the community.
+Unfortunately, the citizens of Madison voted against the expansion.
+Happily, in February 2017, a wide majority of Madison voters approved a revised building plan that offered a greatly enhanced campus-style approach that preserved a small number of nearby historic buildings.

 Credit: This history of the E. C. Scranton Memorial Library was prepared by the library staff and supplemented with details from A Brief History of Madison, Conn. by Katherine Hulser Ryerson (New York: Pageant Press, 1960).